ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 manager) already completes the more trivial routing.
 To conduct the non-trivial routing, we can depend on asset-registry to inform us if an asset belongs to the mintable or non-mintable pallet-assets instance.

-This new routing layer can implement traits that pallet-assets may be lacking.

 ## Adapted Asset Registry